via Homebrew

-erdtree (erd) is a multi-threaded filesystem and disk usage utility that combines functionality from du, tree, find, wc, and ls into a single tool.
-It reports disk usage using various metrics including bytes (logical or physical), blocks, word count, or line count, and provides multiple output layouts including tree-like, flat, and inverted views.
+erdtree is a cross-platform filesystem and disk usage analyzer that combines functionality from du, tree, find, wc, and ls into a single multi-threaded tool.
+It traverses directories while respecting .gitignore files and hidden file rules by default, providing disk usage analysis using various metrics including bytes (logical or physical), blocks, word count, or line count.

 # via Homebrew